 Each SaaS subscription should deliver clear value.
 It should save your team time, automate manual work and reduce the effort your team spends on tedious tasks.
 It should make everyone’s lives easier and help you serve your customer better.

-Most companies pay for SaaS subscriptions with similar features.
+Most companies pay for SaaS spend optimization solutions with similar features.
 Others pay for SaaS tools they don’t use.
 This leads to unnecessary expenses that could be easily eliminated with a SaaS management tool.

 We suggest that you audit your subscriptions, talk to your teams, and understand what’s being really used and what brings true value to their work.
 Check if certain tools can be replaced by similar features in the other apps you already pay for.
 You'd be surprised how much you can save by keeping up to date on the subscriptions you use and really need.

 2. Create a SaaS budget and audit your payments

 Managing SaaS expenses is challenging, especially when the number of seats increases as you grow.
 Ideally, SaaS budgeting and accounting for subscriptions are supported by a platform that automates this process.

 We suggest setting up a quarterly or annual budget dedicated to SaaS spending and monitoring payments regularly.
 You can easily modify budgets if you need a new app or see space for cutting costs.
 Costs get out of hand very quickly.

 It's important to maintain solid communication with your SaaS providers to secure better pricing especially as you expand usage over time.

 SaaS vendors typically will work with you on pricing as you expand usage, but remember, they do not know your unique company context.
 It’s up to you to understand when expanding is the right thing to do, or when you can make the most of the software you already have.